4 student groups seeking recognition from SGA

 The Black Honor Society’s stated purpose is to “acknowledge and represent academic discipline, cultural awareness, community service to all mankind, honorary excellence and refined interest.”

-Some of the group’s short-term and long-term goals include creating a sense of community and unity among black students on campus, elevating the black profile on campus, and creating an “unapologetically black culture on campus in every sense of the word,” Billingsley said.
+Star Billingsley, co-founder and president of the Black Honor Society, said some of the group’s short-term and long-term goals include creating a sense of community and unity among black students on campus, elevating the black profile on campus and creating an “unapologetically black culture on campus in every sense of the word.”

 Ultimately, the student group would like to attend the Big XII Black Leadership Conference later this year.